naulrich/gettingncleaningdata/README.md

 ### The Script: run_analysis.R
-This script guides through all the necessary steps in order to get from the raw data in folder "UCI HAR Data to the tidy dataframe
+This script guides through all the necessary steps in order to get from the raw data in folder "UCI HAR Data to the tidy dataframe conducting the steps in the project instructions (see above).

 ### The Tidy Data: tidydata.df
 The tidy dataframe we get after running run_analysis.